ingamedeo/cloudsim-simulations/README.md

 The generated cloudlet schedule along with each individual cost is reported in the respective .csv files. (simulation1.csv,simulation1b.csv, simulation2.csv, simulation2b.csv)

 Just by looking at the total cost number we immediately notice that Simulation2 yields the lowest cost across all the simulations; in particular both Simulation2 and Simulation2b which use a SpaceShared policy end up being more efficient than Simulation1 and Simulation1b.

+Identical patterns are found for *Simulation2low* and *Simulation2blow*.

 ###### SpaceShared vs TimeShared